GEORGE MORL

 ︎ Summary

-The commission will coincide with the daily screening of a new video work, ‘Profiles from Essex’, on Big Screen Southend.
-This emerges from research gathered by Morl as part of ‘New Histories’, a pilot project with East Contemporary Visual Art Network (ECVAN) and funded by Arts Council England to explore new regional histories from diverse communities across the East of England.
-Workshop images from this artwork were made as part of a project with students from Elm Class, Nancealverne School since 2021 through the Jerwood Newlyn Residency with Newlyn Art Gallery & The Exchange in Cornwall.
-Following the public display in Southend, the artwork will tour down to Nancealverne School, Penzance in October 2022.
+The commission coincides with the daily screening of Profiles from Essex on Big Screen Southend.
+This film emerged from research conducted as part of New Histories, a pilot project with East Contemporary Visual Art Network (ECVAN) funded by Arts Council England, exploring regional histories from diverse communities across the East of England.
+Workshop images were created with Elm Class at Nancealverne School since 2021, through the Jerwood Newlyn Residency with Newlyn Art Gallery & The Exchange in Cornwall.
+After the public display in Southend, the work will tour to Nancealverne School in Penzance in October 2022.

 Further information about the research and context that have influenced this commission can be found here.